 Mexican food is pretty easy to make, and very filling.
 You could try enchiladas or tacos :).

 I think it’s always good to have frozen food lying around, like frozen chicken breasts and veggies.
-Pasta/pasta sauce is also good to have in case you can’t think of anything else.posted about 2 years ago
+Pasta/pasta sauce is also good to have in case you can’t think of anything else.posted over 2 years ago